chetanchavan19/voice-reconizer/README.md

 # voice-reconizer
-this project is working on voice reconizer . using HTML ,CSS &amp; JAVASCRIPT .
+this project is working on voice reconizer . using HTML , CSS & JAVASCRIPT.
+Auther - CHETAN CHAVAN